pankajsejwal/Irreducible-Polynomials/README.md

 i) Multiplicative function test for an integer. <br>
 j) Fast modular arithmetic. <br>
 k) List related functions like list membership and delete duplicates.<br>
-l) Find specific Cyclotomic polynomials wholse product is equal to product of irreducible polynomials in the field.
+l) Find specific Cyclotomic polynomials whose product is equal to product of irreducible polynomials in a field.